Architecture Management Process Template

 Architecture Management Process Architecture Management Process

-The purpose of ITIL architecture management is to ensure that changes to the IT service delivery infrastructure are controlled and consistent.
-ITIL architecture management is divided into four main processes:
+The purpose of IT architecture management is to ensure that changes to the IT service delivery infrastructure are controlled and consistent.
+IT architecture management is divided into four main processes:

 • Service Lifecycle Management - Manages the lifecycle of IT services from planning and design through retirement.